Below I will explain California’s law on assault by means likely to cause great bodily injury.

 - Broken bones including a broken nose

-- Severe black eye that leaves bruises for weeks
+- A severe black eye that leaves bruises for weeks

 - Contusions and severe swelling